ecadlabs/taquito/README.md

 When it becomes clear that the next protocol proposal will be promoted, AND we have implemented and tested interoperability with the new protocol, we release the next version (`v5.0.0-beta.1` in this example) BEFORE the chain transitions to the new protocol.

-It is essential that packages to support the new protocol get released before the protocol changes so that Taquito developers have time to update and test their projects.
+It is essential for updated packages to be released before the protocol changes, so that Taquito developers have time to update and test their projects.

 During "Major" version updates, breaking changes in the Taquito public APIs MAY include breaking changes; we endeavor to make this clear, and document it in our release notes.